jcornell3/Ansible_vSRX/README.md

 # Ansible_vSRX
 Proof of Concept Demonstration of Ansible deployment to a Juniper vSRX VM using NetCONF/SSH.
 The example configuration includes:

 Adding a new address book entry for newhost with ip x.x.x.x/32.
+I've used a local address of 192.168.1.15/32 in this example.

 Adding a new application with name newservice port tcp/1234.